 The Lithium 1400 seems to have a very good balance of inverter power to battery output power as well as simple to use setup.
 It is readily available on a plethora of websites and is backed up by a great warranty.

-Click Here for the Lowest Price on the Goal Zero Lithium 1400
+Click Here to Buy the Goal Zero Lithium 1400

 The 1400 has many key features that set it apart from the competition.
 It is a well-rounded system that allows for some decent customization for each person’s situation.
 From upgrading to an MPPT charge controller, expanding the solar input capability and being able to use the full inverter capacity until the battery is dead are just a few of the great things about it.